apache/skywalking/docs/en/setup/envoy/examples/metrics/README.md

 ## Running the example

 The example requires `docker` and `docker-compose` to be installed in your local.
-It fetches images from docker hub.
+It fetches images from Docker Hub.

 Note that in ths setup, we override the [`log4j2.xml`](log4j2.xml) config to set the `org.apache.skywalking.oap.server.receiver.envoy` logger level to `DEBUG`.
 This enables us to see the messages sent by Envoy to SkyWalking OAP server.

 ```
 $ make up
 $ docker-compose logs -f skywalking
-$ # Please wait for a moment until SkyWalking is ready and Envoy starts to send the metrics.
-You will see similar message like the following:
+$ # Please wait for a moment until SkyWalking is ready and Envoy starts sending the stats.
+You will see similar messages like the following:
 skywalking_1  | 2019-08-31 23:57:40,672 - org.apache.skywalking.oap.server.receiver.envoy.MetricServiceGRPCHandler -26870 [grpc-default-executor-0] DEBUG [] - Received msg identifier {
 skywalking_1  |   node {
 skywalking_1  |     id: "ingress"